jeremypbeasley/canlis_j/studio.markdown

     url: "/uploads/globe2.jpg"
   is_collection:
   items:
-- title: Midnight Poster
+- title: Midnight 50s Poster
-  desc: Canlis' first ever New Year's Eve dance party - a 1950's themed night full
+  desc: Our first ever New Year's Eve dance party – a 1950's themed bash of big band sound and big expectations for the coming year.
-    of food, drinks,and several surprises along the way.
 Poster design by Don Clark for Invisible Creature.
   year: 2018
   type: Print
   price: 45